Seris0/QuickImportXXMI/README.md

 # XXMI Tool Quick Import

 ## Overview
-The script `XXMI_Tool_QuickImport_42.py` is a tool for Blender that facilitates quick importing of models and textures, adjusts vertices and vertex groups, and organizes objects into collections.
+The script `QuickImport` is a tool for Blender that facilitates quick importing of models and textures, adjusts vertices and vertex groups, and organizes objects into collections.
 This script includes specific functionalities for handling DDS files and organizing materials in Blender.

 ## Classes